-The Program may cover reasonable and customary closing costs, including but not limited to the credit report, home appraisal, loan origination fee, title, escrow, recording, notary fees, title transfer charges, title insurance, title studies, or any other similar costs for LMI and UN homebuyers.
+The Program will cover reasonable and customary closing costs, including but not limited to the credit report, home appraisal, loan origination fee, title, escrow, recording, notary fees, title transfer charges, title insurance, title studies, or other similar costs for eligible homebuyers.

 Closing costs are regulated by the Consumer Financial Protection Bureau (CFPB).
-Closing Disclosure outlines the charges and fees a Borrower will be required to pay as part of the closing process.
+Closing Disclosure outlines the charges and fees applicants must pay as part of the closing process.
 These costs either have no tolerance for change or a ten percent (10%) tolerance.

-As these costs are tightly regulated, the PRHFA underwriting review will consider closing costs to be reasonable, provided these costs adhere to the Qualified Mortgage rule and applicable mortgage regulatory guidance.
+As these costs are tightly regulated, the PRHFA underwriting review will consider closing costs to be reasonable, provided they adhere to the Qualified Mortgage rule and applicable mortgage regulatory guidance.